Applying Tax to Your Sales and Purchases

 If you include sales tax reimbursement in your prices, rather than itemizing it separately on your invoices or receipts, you must inform the buyer that tax is included.
 You can post this information at your premises in a location that is visible to purchasers; or you can include it on a price tag or in an advertisement (whichever is applicable).
 Use one of the following statements:

-- All prices of taxable items include sales tax reimbursement computed to the nearest mill; or
+- All prices of taxable items include sales tax reimbursement computed to the nearest cent; or

-- The price of this item includes sales tax reimbursement computed to the nearest mill.
+- The price of this item includes sales tax reimbursement computed to the nearest cent.